Primary and secondary legislation: United States

-Constitution

-The Constitution, which refers to itself as the supreme law of the land is the equivalent to the British concept of primary legislation.
-Legislation similar to the British Constitutional Reform Act 2005 would require a constitutional amendment in the United States, which imposes a significant higher barrier to passage.

 Act of Congress

-In the United States, an Act of Congress at the federal level is the equivalent to the British concept of secondary legislation.
+In the United States, an Act of Congress at the federal level is the equivalent to the British concept of primary legislation.
 A statute that delegates authority to promulgate regulations to an agency is called an authorizing statute or delegation of rulemaking authority.
 All Acts of Congress are recorded in the United States Statutes at Large, and the permanent active ones are reorganized and codified into the United States Code.

 Regulations "with the force of law"

 In the United States, a rule or regulation is a directive promulgated by an executive branch agency of the US federal government pursuant to authority delegated by an Act of Congress—often with the qualifier that it is a rule given "the force of law" by the authorizing statute.
 Most regulations are codified into the Code of Federal Regulations.
-These are equivalent to tertiary legislation.
+These are secondary legislation.

 The body of law that governs agencies' exercise of rulemaking powers is called "administrative law", which derives primarily from the Administrative Procedure Act (APA) and decisions interpreting it.
 In addition to controlling "quasi-legislative" agency action, the APA also controls "quasi-judicial" actions in which an agency acts analogously to a court, rather than a legislature.

 The APA also mandates a 60-day comment and review period before new rules or regulations can come into effect.
 In addition, regulations have to be issued by a Senate-confirmed executive branch officer (which excludes the President).

-Executive Orders and Memos
+Executive orders and memos

-Presidential executive orders and memos would constitute a fourth-level of legislation, below tertiary legislation (i.e. the rules and regulations issued in accordance with the APA by a Senate-confirmed executive branch officer).
+Presidential executive orders and memos would constitute a level of legislation below secondary legislation (i.e. the rules and regulations issued in accordance with the APA by a Senate-confirmed executive branch officer).
 Memos issued by executive branch officers often have the full force of law.
 Memos sometimes constitute interpretive guidance of statutes or regulations, and this can have a significant impact on how a law is interpreted and implemented.
 Memos, unlike regulations, do not go through the 60-day APA process of comment and review, and usually go into effect immediately.
 Executive orders are issued in a manner similar to memos.
 The scope and authority of Presidential executive orders under Article Two of the United States Constitution is currently being debated.